Associate in Science DegreeDownload PDF

 This intermediate course expands upon the technical skills and aesthetic concepts of FA103 Figure Drawing 1.
 More complex problems are addressed, including the foreshortened figure, the figure in space, multiple figure composition, extended poses, and large format drawing.
 Projects explore various drawing media, settings, lighting situations, and approaches to the figure.
 Classroom work consists of drawing from the live model, supplemented by lectures and critiques.
 Prerequisite: FA103 Figure Drawing 1.
 Studio laboratory fee: $20

 This course provides an introduction to the technique of the oil painting medium and approaches to color mixing.
 Emphasis is given to the painting from the observed subject.
 A variety of subjects and techniques are explored through projects that reference historical and contemporary approaches.
 Studio laboratory fee: $20

 This course introduces the history of art from prehistoric times through the Sixteenth Century.
 Topics include Classical, Medieval, Renaissance, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.